-The Board is of the view that the systems of internal controls and risk management, are in place for the year under review and up to the date of approval of this statement and is sound and sufficient to safeguard the shareholders' investment, the interests of customers, regulators and employees, and the Group's assets.
+The Board is of the view that the systems of risk management and internal controls, are in place for the year under review and up to the date of approval of this statement and is sound and sufficient to safeguard the shareholders' investment, the interests of customers, regulators and employees, and the Group's assets.

-The Board also recognises that the systems of internal control and risk management must continuously improve in line with the growth of the Group and evolving business environment.
-Therefore, the Board is committed to put in place adequate plans, where necessary, to continuously improve the Group's system of internal control and risk management.
+The Board also recognises that the systems of risk management and internal controls must continuously improve in line with the growth of the Group and evolving business environment.
+Therefore, the Board is committed to put in place adequate plans, where necessary, to continuously improve the Group's system of risk management and internal controls.

-The Audit Committee of Samchem Holdings Berhad is pleased to present the Audit Committee Report for the financial year ended 31 December 2014.
+The Audit Committee of Samchem Holdings Berhad is pleased to present the Audit Committee Report for the financial year ended 31 December 2015.